wbugenis/pizza-code-challenge/README.md

 Create a form to update a Restaurant with:

-- a text input for the name
+- a text input for the name (with the current name already displayed)
 - a text input for the address
 - a list of Pizzas, with a checkbox for each one
 - a submit button